 Generation may refer to any of the following:

-1. Abbreviated as gen, generation refers to a computer or components that are released because of new hardware or technology.
-For example, the IBM compatible Intel Pentium and Intel Pentium II are two different generations of computer processors.
+1. Abbreviated as gen, generation refers to a computer or components released because of new hardware or technology.
+For example, the IBM-compatible Intel Pentium and Intel Pentium II are two different generations of computer processors.
 There are also multiple generations of computers.
-The ENIAC and Apple II are examples.
+The ENIAC (Electronic Numerical Integrator and Computer) and Apple II are examples.

-2. When referring to age generation or an age group, a generation is a name used to categorize people who were born around a specific date.
-For example, today, the term "millennial" describes an age group that an advertiser may want to target.
+2. With age generation or an age group, a generation is a name used to categorize people born around a specific date.
+For example, today, the term "millennial" describes an age group an advertiser may want to target.

-Below is a full list of five age generations and the years they were born according to The Center for Generational Kinetics.
+Below is a full list of five age generations and the years they were born, according to The Center for Generational Kinetics as of 2023.

 - Centennial, iGen, or Gen Z - Born in 1996 or later.